Logo ecsa energy 300x

 11. Force Majeure

-From the moment of your approval, the data that is necessary for stipulation or handling of a contract could be exchanged with public authorities or companies, if and to the extent it is indispensable for credit information or the dispatching of the contract.
+Upon your approval, the data required for the conclusion or management of a contract may be exchanged with public authorities or companies, if and to the extent necessary for credit information or contract handling.

-14.1 All legal relationships existing between Buyer and Seller are subject to Swiss law.
+14.1 All legal relations between Buyer and Seller are subject to Swiss law.

 ECSA Chemicals AG